Interlaboratory Comparison 2023 (IC 2023) for Temporal Light Modulation (TLM) measurement

 IC 2023 Technical Protocol – this document describes the technical protocol used by the participating laboratories and the Nucleus Laboratories.
 It includes a description of the comparison artefacts, the assigned values, the measurement procedure and reporting requirements.

-IC 2023 Nucleus Lab Comparison Report Part-1 – this report presents a comparison and demonstration of measurement equivalency of the five reference laboratories for the four lamp artefacts.
+IC 2023 NLC Report Part-1 Final 2024-11-05. – this report presents a comparison and demonstration of measurement equivalency of the five reference laboratories for the four lamp artefacts.

 IEA 4E SSLC Platform Comment – AC Power Supply Issue – these comments were prepared and submitted to Members of three Expert Working Groups investigating temporal light modulation: CIE TC 2-89, IEC TC34 WG5 and IES LM-90 WG.
 These comments were intended to enable experts working on these committees to consider these preliminary findings on our on-going research into TLM measurements and certain AC power supplies used in test laboratories around the world.